kmoir/stuffthatmatters/outline.md

 * How the war on drugs provides a source of funds for police departments which encourages them to seek more arrests (started with Reagan) (Reference (2))
 * Militerization of police forces with military grade hardware (page 65 in reference (1) and (2)
 * Impact of a felony conviction on disenfranchishment of voters, especially in black, Latino and Native American communuities.
 Lack of representation to have their voices heard.
 Depending on the state, some are disenfranchised for life, some are unable to vote until they pay a series of fees (reference (2))
-* Other impacts on civil rights - punishment for free assembly in protest to institutionalized violence against communities of colour (i.e. police murders of unarmed people)
+* Other impacts on civil rights - punishment for free assembly in protest to institutionalized violence against communities of colour (i.e. police murders of people of colour)
 * For profit prisons - Again, the profit incentive encourages more arrests, longer convictions and their is no incentive to implement programs (educational, vocational and so on) to reduce recidivism rates. (reference (2))
 * How a felony conviction can continue the cycle of poverty by due to the fees an inmate must pay  associated with leaving prison (reference (2))
 * Impact on having a parent in prison in the children of inmates (reference (6)